Siege of Caudebec: Parma's escape

 Parma ordered a redoubt thrown up on the closest margin of the river.
-On the opposite bank he constructed another and planted artillery with a force of eight hundred Flemish soldiers under the Count of Bossu in the one and an equal number of Walloons in the other.
-He collected all the flatboats, ferries, and rafts that could be found and at Rouen and then under cover of his forts he transported all the Flemish infantry and the Spanish, French, and Italian cavalry during the night of 22 May to the opposite bank of the Seine.
-At the same time batteries were erected along the banks to keep off the Dutch fleet.
-The next morning he sent up all the artillery together with the Flemish cavalry to Rouen making use of what he could of the broken arches of the destroyed bridge in order to shorten the distance from shore to shore.
+On the opposite bank, he constructed another, and planted artillery with a force of eight hundred Flemish soldiers under the Count of Bossu in the one and an equal number of Walloons in the other.
+He collected all the flatboats, ferries, and rafts that could be found there and at Rouen.
+Then, under the cover of his forts he transported all the Flemish infantry and the Spanish, French, and Italian cavalry during the night of 22 May to the opposite bank of the Seine.
+At the same time, batteries were erected along the banks to keep off the Dutch fleet.
+The next morning, he sent up all the artillery together with the Flemish cavalry to Rouen, making use of what he could of the broken arches of the destroyed bridge in order to shorten the distance from shore to shore.
 With this he managed to convey his whole army with all its trains across the river.
 A force was left behind up to the last moment to engage in skirmishes and to display themselves as largely as possible for the purpose of distracting the King's force.
-The young Prince of Parma Ranuccio I Farnese, Duke of Parma had command of this rearguard and the escape was successful.
+The young Prince of Parma, Ranuccio I Farnese, Duke of Parma, had command of this rearguard and the escape was successful.

 The news of this operation was not brought to Henry's attention until after it had been accomplished.
-When the king reached the shore of the Seine he saw that the rearguard of the army including the garrison of the fort on the right bank were just ferrying themselves across under command of Banuccio.
-Shocked by this Henry quickly ordered artillery to bear upon the withdrawing soldiers but the bombardment was largely ineffective and the Catholic Spanish force took up their line of march to the south.
-Henry then constructed a bridge over the Pont de l'Arche and his first objective was to pursue with his cavalry but it was too late; the infantry would not have been able to support them in time.
+When the king reached the shore of the Seine he saw that the rearguard of the army including the garrison of the fort on the right bank were just ferrying themselves across under command of Ranuccio.
+Shocked by this, Henry quickly ordered artillery to bear upon the withdrawing soldiers, but the bombardment was largely ineffective and the Catholic Spanish force took up their line of march to the south.
+Henry then constructed a bridge over the Pont de l'Arche and his first objective was to pursue with his cavalry, but it was too late; the infantry would not have been able to support them in time.